kr3t3n/documentation-crawler/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

+## 👨‍💻 Author

+Created by [Georgi](https://x.com/georgipep) from Mangia Studios Limited.

+## ❤️ Support

+If you find Documentation Crawler useful, consider [buying me a coffee ☕](https://www.buymeacoffee.com/georgipep)

 ## License